Possession of a Controlled Substance

 Other than marijuana, the most common drug crimes prosecuted in Florida include the following: cocaine, ecstasy, heroin, LSD, methamphetamines, and barbiturates.

-A conviction for any drug offense, including possession of marijuana or more serious felony charges, will result in your driver’s license being suspended by the Florida Department of Motor Vehicles for two full years.
-You are not even eligible for a hardship license during the first year.
+A conviction for any drug offense, including possession of marijuana or more serious felony charges, might result in your driver’s license being suspended by the Florida Department of Motor Vehicles.

 Statutory Language for Drug Possession Charges